Genital modification and mutilation: Infibulation

 Infibulation literally means "to close with a clasp or a pin.”
 The word is used to include suturing of the foreskin over the head of the penis.

 Early Greek infibulation consisted of tying the most distal portion of the foreskin with kynodesme to conceal the glans.
 The kynodesmē was also used by the Etruscans and Romans (ligatura praeputii), but the Romans preferred to apply a gold, silver, or bronze ring (annulus), a metal clasp (fibula) or pin.
 Use of a kynodesmē may also permanently lengthen the foreskin over time which was seen as proper and desirable.

 In modern times, male infibulation may be performed for personal preferences or as part of BDSM.

+Illustration of a male emasculating himself.

 Emasculation

 Emasculation is the removal of both the penis and the testicles, the external male sex organs.
 It differs from castration, which is the removal of the testicles only, although the terms are sometimes used interchangeably.

 Genital nullification is a procedure practiced in a body modification subculture made up mostly of men who have had their genitals surgically removed.
 Those undergoing the procedure often go by the name of nullos, and are not necessarily transgender or nonbinary; some identify as eunuchs.
 The term nullo is short for genital nullification.
 Though the procedure is mostly sought by men, female genital mutilation may be referred to as clitoral nullification.

 In modern-day South Asia, some members of hijra communities reportedly undergo emasculation.
 It is called nirwaan and seen as a rite of passage.

 It was part of the eunuch-making of the Chinese court, and it was widespread in the Arab slave trade.
 A castrated slave was worth more, and this offset the losses from death.

+An erect penis with pearls inserted under the skin.

 Pearling

 Pearling or genital beading is a form of body modification, the practice of permanently inserting small beads made of various materials beneath the skin of the genitals—of the labia, or of the shaft or foreskin of the penis.
 As well as being an aesthetic practice, this is usually intended to enhance the sexual pleasure of the receptive partner(s) during vaginal or anal intercourse.

+An adult male who has undergone penectomy for medical reasons.